catmaid/CATMAID/sphinx-doc/source/data_views.rst

   ``{"name1":opt1, "name2:opt2, ...}``

 Like already mentioned, there are options that are supported by all the different data view types.
-The only exception to this is the *Legacy Project List* type, which doesn't support such general options.
+The only exception to this is the *Simple Project List* type, which doesn't support such general options.
 All the other types respect the following general options: